California Court Records

 On the other hand, criminal conviction records expunged under Penal Code 1203.4 are available to law enforcement and some other agencies when:

-- It is needed for a sex offender registration
+- It is needed for sex offender registration

 - Applying for immigration